 There are tons of options in here!
 From parasailing to golfing, and everything in between.

 What people enjoy the most are activities like party boats after the wedding day, or golfing and fishing for the guys.
 Punta Cana has a lot to offer and it all depends on what you are interested in.
-If you feel like an adventurer, the buggies excursion in Macao beach is probably a great option.
+If you feel like an adventurer, the buggies excursion to Macao beach is probably a great option.
 They also take you to el Hoyo Azul (the Blue Hole) to freshen up afterwards.

 Punta Cana boasts some of the most exclusive golf courses in the Caribbean.
 Corales, La Cana, Punta Espada, Cocotal, Punta Blanca and Hard Rock are some of the options out there.
 Prices vary a lot and you should find the one that fits your needs.